 How Do I Use This Info About My Audience?

-Now that you understand your audience, we need to put that knowledge to use, so let’s create a custom audience for a Facebook ad.
+Now that you understand your audience, we need to put that knowledge to use, so let’s choose the essential options for Facebook ad targeting for real estate.
 We’ll be using Facebook Ads Manager, so if you are unfamiliar, you can read up on how to create an ad here.

 First, you’ll need to select a location.
 This is where Facebook’s new policies really begin to take effect for real estate agents.
 Advertisers can no longer target based on zip code for housing.
 Instead, you will need to choose a broader area to target such as a city or a Designated Market Area.
 Simply type in the name of the city or a nearby town and select it from the list that appears.